Domenico Grasso

-Domenico Grasso (born 1955) is an American environmental engineer, currently serving as interim president of the University of Michigan since May 8, 2025.
+Domenico Grasso (born 1955) is an American environmental engineer who has been the 16th president of the University of Michigan since May 8, 2025.

 Grasso graduated from the University of Michigan College of Engineering with a PhD in environmental engineering in 1987.
 He served as dean of the College of Engineering and Mathematical Sciences at the University of Vermont from 2005 to 2013, as provost of the University of Delaware from 2013 to 2017, and as the 6th chancellor of the University of Michigan–Dearborn from August 2018 to May 2025.

 Early life and education

-Grasso was born in Worcester, Massachusetts, on November 16, 1955, to Ciriaco Grasso, who immigrated from Ariano Irpino (Italy), and Tommasina Grasso (née Piracci) who was born in Boston, Massachusetts but raised in Vieste, Italy.
+Grasso was born in Worcester, Massachusetts, on November 16, 1955, to Ciriaco Grasso, who immigrated from Ariano Irpino (Italy), and Tommasina Grasso (née Piracci) who was born in Boston, Massachusetts, but raised in Vieste, Italy.

-Grasso received a Bachelor of Science with a major in civil engineering from the Worcester Polytechnic Institute in 1977, a Master of Science in civil engineering from Purdue University in 1979, and a Doctor of Philosophy in environmental engineering from the University of Michigan in 1987.
+Grasso received a Bachelor of Science with a major in civil engineering from the Worcester Polytechnic Institute in 1977, a Master of Science in civil engineering from Purdue University in 1979, and a Ph.D. in environmental engineering from the University of Michigan in 1987.

 Grasso attended college on an Army Reserve Officers' Training Corps scholarship.
 He was part of the United States Army from 1977 to 1990 and resigned his commission as a major.
 He received awards that included the Army Service Ribbon, Army Overseas Reserve Components Training Ribbon, Army Commendation Medal and Army Parachutist Badge.
 He deployed as part of two REFORGERS, Certain Sentinel (1986) and Certain Challenge (1988).